 [Learn how PostNet services keep small businesses running smoothly.]

 Every purchasing decision you make affects the economy in some way.
 Because local businesses tend to use other local vendors for their needs, the money spent there doesn’t just support one local business, but also all the others who provide them with supplies and services.
 And when the owner and staff live where they work, more of their wages go right back to other local businesses, creating an interconnected support network that keeps communities thriving.

-Small businesses also help communities to stay more resilient.
-Having a smaller organization makes it easier for local businesses to adapt to economic changes — by adjusting staff, changing product offerings, or tweaking their business model.
+Small businesses help communities to stay more resilient.
+Having a smaller organization makes it easier for local businesses to adapt to economic changes by adjusting staff, changing product offerings, or tweaking their business model.
 Small businesses also have more direct access to their customers and a more intimate understanding of their needs.
 Having a finger on the pulse of a community means always having the knowledge necessary to adapt your offerings to please your customers.

 The reasons are clear.
 In addition to the economic benefits they provide, local businesses contribute to the character of a community.
 No town or neighborhood is defined by how many chain restaurants or big box stores it has.
-But communities become desirable places to live and visit when they have interesting, unique eateries, cafes, and boutiques.
+But communities become desirable places to live and visit when they have interesting, unique eateries, cafes, pie shops, gyms, and boutiques.